Intel-bigdata/SSM/supports/mover-performance-test/README.md

 # Performance Test for SSM Mover
 Test the performance of SSM Mover and compare it with HDFS Mover.
-We user mover to migrate data from all_disk to all_ssd.
+We use SSM mover & HDFS mover to migrate data from all_disk to all_ssd.
 You can also choose other storage policies to test the mover performance.

 ## Requirements
 - Deploy SSM, please refer to /SSM/doc/ssm-deployment-guide.md.